Services Which Have Changed Direction

 A triumph of optimism over practicality, Burtonwood was always known as "that half-derelict place near Liverpool".
 It was an early sufferer of Severn View Syndrome where people would actively avoid it, meaning Welcome Break put seemingly few resources into it.
 Eventually the westbound side was finally kicked into the grass and, after being left abandoned for a while, was demolished, with all customers being sent to the eastbound side in a project referred to as "consolidation of facilities".
 This lit the path for a complete refurbishment and so far, so good.

 Technically, they built this one twice, but the important thing is that this is another one that has gone from two overgrown buildings to one tiny one; Roadchef to an overgrown BP.
 Whether or not the new building meets people's needs is irrelevant, the fact is it's only a shadow of its former self.
-And that makes me sad.
+A bit like Severn View only not so bad.

 It's not so much a service area as a piece of tarmac.
 In its defence, it was never really finished, started or thought about.